striblab/tc-essential-guide/README.md

 1. Install [Node.js](https://nodejs.org/en/).
     * (on Mac) `brew install node`
 1. Install [Gulp](http://gulpjs.com/): `npm install gulp -g`
+1. Set the following environment variables:
+    * `AIRTABLE_API_KEY`: The [Airtable](https://airtable.com/api) API key used to get data from the spreadsheets.

 The following should be performed for initial and each code update: